 Udder hygiene measures were associated with several udder health outcomes.
 Higher mean hygiene scores and proportion of udders scored ≥3 were associated with higher chronSCS, elevSCS, and average SCS.
 A few specific management practices were also found to be unconditionally associated with udder health outcomes: consistent glove use was associated with lower newSCS and BTSCC, clipping or flaming udders was associated with fewer chronSCS, and both parenteral supplementation of vit.
 E/selenium and use of an OMRI-listed intramammary product at dry-off were associated with lower average SCS and higher STD 150-day milk.

 Both udder hygiene outcomes were unconditionally associated with the same predictors, most of which were related to the depth of bedding for cows.
 For herds using a bedded pack, deeper bedding was associated with lower average hygiene scores and lower proportion of dirty udders.
-Farms with cows housed on some type of deep bedding (i.e., grouping all herds reporting deeply-bedded stalls plus bedded pack herds) had numerically lower avg. udder hygiene scores and prop. dirty udders compared to cows on stalls with bedding over a mattress or concrete surface.
+Farms with cows housed on some type of deep bedding (i.e., grouping all herds reporting deeply-bedded stalls plus bedded pack herds) had numerically lower average udder hygiene scores and prop. dirty udders compared to cows on stalls with bedding over a mattress or concrete surface.
 For the fifteen farms reporting bedding depth in stalls, increased bedding depth was associated with lower mean udder hygiene score and a numerically lower proportion of dirty udders.

 Discussion

-The current work presents the results of our observational study exploring the relationship between facility type and udder health and hygiene metrics, BTM quality (SCC and microbiology), and milk production on organic dairy farms in Vermont.
+This work presents the results of our observational study exploring the relationship between facility type and udder health and hygiene metrics, BTM quality (SCC and microbiology), and milk production on organic dairy farms in Vermont.
 The current study is to the authors’ knowledge the first direct comparison of milk quality, udder health and udder hygiene on bedded pack farms to both tiestall and freestall herds of similar size and management styles, for a population of entirely small to midsize organic dairy farms.
 The major objective was to identify if milk quality, udder health and hygiene outcomes were associated with facility type, thereby exploring if bedded pack systems are a viable option for housing in Vermont during the non-grazing season compared to the two most common indoor housing systems in the state (freestalls, tiestalls).
-This study is also the first to describe udder health and hygiene on bedded packs in the Northeast US, which is significant as the performance of these systems can be greatly influenced by climatic factors.
-As BTM bacteriology, udder health and hygiene metrics, and milk yield did not differ for BP herds compared to tiestall and freestall herds included in the current study, there was insufficient evidence to reject our hypothesis that these metrics would vary by facility type.
-We therefore feel that bedded pack systems can be considered a viable loose-housing option for organic dairy cattle during the non-grazing season in the Northeast.
+This study is also the first to describe udder health and hygiene on bedded packs in the Northeastern US, which is significant as the performance of these systems can be greatly influenced by climatic factors.
+As BTM bacteriology, udder health and hygiene metrics, and milk yield did not differ for BP herds compared to TS and TS herds, there was insufficient evidence to reject our hypothesis that these metrics would vary by facility type.
+We conclude that bedded pack systems can be considered a viable loose-housing option for organic dairy cattle during the non-grazing season in the Northeastern US.

 Objective 1: Comparison of bulk tank milk quality, udder health, milk production, and udder hygiene measures by facility type